FROM SOVIETS TO MOST DIGITALIZED COUNTRY IN EUROPE

 Estonia is one of the smallest countries in the European Union.
 But also, It is a fantastic example of how changing its country’s image with technology.
-Moreover, It is clear truth that Estonia leads technological transformation of the public sector among Baltic Countries, besides other EU Countries.
+Moreover, It is a clear truth that Estonia leads the technological transformation of the public sector among Baltic Countries, besides other EU Countries.

 Estonia, along with Latvia, Lithuania, Poland, the Czech Republic, Slovakia, Hungary, Slovenia, Malta, and Cyprus, becomes full members of the European Union in 2004.
 As you see, most of the countries of becoming members during that year, which are ex-Soviet Countries.

 On the one hand, the integration of European Union Policies as ex-Soviet Countries was a pretty hard process.
 In contrast, citizens hold the notion that the European Union was a big opportunity, which has helped fort his process to be faster.
 At the beginning of the new millennium, being a member of the EU was highly advised.